replicate/keepsake/python/README.md

 It is difficult to use the development version of the Python library when running inside `replicate run` on a remote machine.

-The CLI has a `REPLICATE_DEV_PYTHON_SOURCE` environment variable that will make it upload that directory and `pip install` it as part of the Docker build.
+The CLI has a `REPLICATE_DEV_PYTHON_PACKAGE` environment variable that will make it install that Python package as part of the Docker build.
 For example, replacing path to the path this README is in:

-    REPLICATE_DEV_PYTHON_SOURCE=/absolute/path/to/replicate/python replicate run python train.py
+    REPLICATE_DEV_PYTHON_PACKAGE=/path/to/python/dist/replicate-0.1.23-py3-none-manylinux1_x86_64.whl replicate run python train.py

-Now the Python library in this directory is installed in the `replicate run` environment.
+Now this package is installed in the `replicate run` environment.

+You'll probably want to run `make build` in the directory above this readme first to generate the package in `python/dist/`.

 ## Build package